SixArm/sixarm-company-consulting-agreement/README.md

 Consultant and Client have no non-compete agreement ("NCA").

-Note: California law voids non-compete agreements for typical consulting.
+Note: California law voids non-compete agreements for consulting.
 This comes from California Business and Professions Code Section 16600 which provides: "every contract by which anyone is restrained from engaging in a lawful profession, trade, or business of any kind is to that extent void."
 It doesn't allow non-compete agreements for employees, consultants, or contractors.
 The enumerated exceptions are for sale of a business, partnership dissolution, and